Mist970/github.io/exampleSite/content/page/about/index.md

 ---
 title: About
-description: My Name is Haroon Akram, I am in my final year at Birmingham City University Studying CyberSecurity.
+description: My name is Haroon Akram, I am in my final year at Birmingham City University studying CyberSecurity.
 aliases:
   - about-us
   - about